json-schema-org/website/pages/understanding-json-schema/reference/enum.md

 ### Extended Example: Accepting Multiple Data Types

 Enums can be used without explicitly setting a data type, allowing different types of values.
-In the following example, the schema is extended to include `null` (to represent an "off" state).
+In the following example, the schema is extended to include `null` (to represent an "off" state) and the number 42.

 ```json
 // props { "isSchema": true }